tarreislam/Autoit-Serialize-JS/README.md

 JSON: Serialize+UnSerialize.
 IPS: 119166 @ 30 seconds
 ```

-The data is **5 times bigger**, and the parsing is **41 times slower.**
+The data is **5 times bigger**, and the parsing is **41 times slower**, and its not human readable.

 ### Then, why don't you port JSON to AutoIt instead?

-Because the Javascript engine is much faster than Autoit interpreter.
-With that said, javascript can take the performance hit and still outperform the AutoIt counterpart with **31 times the speed**.
+Because the JavaScript engine is much faster than Autoit interpreter.
+With that said, JavaScript can take the performance hit and still outperform the AutoIt counterpart with **31 times the speed**.

 ### Then, why don't you stop using AutoIt